xXHunterRaiXx/countries-api-project-may-2025/README.md

 You'll start out by building Version 0, which is just the Frontend UI of the Home page.

-You'll end the course having build Version 5, which is a full-stack web application where you have built everything yourself: the frontend with React, the API with Express and Node.js, and the database with PostgreSQL.
+You'll end the course having built Version 5, which is a full-stack web application where you have built every layer yourself: the frontend with React, the API with Express and Node.js, and the database with PostgreSQL.

 | Version | Feature | Where data is stored |
 | ------- | ---------- | ---- |